gamemann/FPS-Threshold/README.md

-# Noblock On "Lag"
+# FPS Threshold
 ## Description
-A simple SourceMod plugin that calculates the server FPS every second and when it goes under a certain threshold based off of the average FPS in *x* seconds, it will force noblock on all players for *y* seconds.
+A simple SourceMod plugin that calculates the server FPS every second and when it goes under a certain threshold based off of the average FPS in *x* seconds, offers a forward on detection,

 I've made this in hopes to mitigate damage on [Elite Hunterz](https://forum.elite-hunterz.com/)'s Zombie Hunting server from poor performance issues when multiple players are stuck inside of each other.